 Concerns over the trade deficit provided the impetus for a review of trade relations.
 In 2018, the two countries began talks on a sanitary and phytosanitary protocol to expand market access for Kenyan products in China.
 Kenya is pushing for a review of tariffs levied on cut-flowers and vegetable exports.
 During Wang's visit, Kenya and China signed a memorandum of understanding (MOU) and set up a working group to look into tariff and non-tariff barriers to Kenya-China trade.
-The declared aim was "to fast-track and increase
+The declared aim was "to fast-track and increase exports from Kenya and China."

-Kenya maintains a supple position on whether it favors the West or the East exports from Kenya and China."
 They also signed two protocols to facilitate trade, particularly exports of Kenyan avocados and aquatic products.23 Although Kenya's economy has remained resilient during the pandemic, its growing debt problems may predispose the country to default on Chinese loans in the near future.24 On the security front, geopolitical rivalry is likely to exacerbate regional political fragmentation, as countries align themselves with either the West or China.
 It remains to be seen how Kenya will manage the inevitable pressures of balancing between its Western and Chinese partners.